fiborges/42SchoolProjects/Ft_libft/README.md

 	The library will help you for your future projects in C. Through this project, you have the opportunity to extend your list of functions in your own way!

-**NOTE:** To be successful with moulinette on this project I had to put all the files in the same directory.
-I have just put them in folders and modified the Makefile to have a better organized repository.

 #### My grade
 <img src="https://github.com/fiborges/42SchoolProjects/blob/main/Ft_libft/Screenshot%202022-11-20%20at%2014.55.31.png" width="200" height="120"/>